RED SHOE DANCE

 • RAD Ballet Examination Program

-• VV Ballet
+• Non-Syllabus Ballet

 • ADAPT Jazz Examination Program

-• Body Conditioning
+• Body Conditioning/PBT

 • Pre-Pointe Conditioning